lou1306/lou1306/README.md

 Ciao!
 Hi!
 Salut!
 Tjena! 👋

 - I'm a postdoc at [University of Gothenburg](https://www.gu.se/en) and [Chalmers](https://www.chalmers.se/en/Pages/default.aspx) in sunny Gothenburg, Sweden 🇸🇪🇪🇺
-- I am interested in improving how we reason about the correctness of programs and systems ✅
+- I want to improve automated reasoning about the correctness of programs and systems ✅
+- I am also interested in formal semantics of languages, collective and emergent behaviour, concurrency, and process algebras 🌀
-- As of late I have been researching about verification and reactive synthesis, and messing with SMT and SAT solvers 👨‍💻
+- As of late I have been working on verification and reactive synthesis, and messing with SMT and SAT solvers 👨‍💻

 For more information, check out: